These are 10 of the best documentaries about Japan selected for different genres to help understand the country better.

 Jiro has a tiny sushi restaurant in Tokyo that only takes 10 people at a time.

-Watch this especially if you are interested in sushi and Tokyo.
+Watch this especially if you are interested in sushi and exploring parts of Tokyo.
+You can watch Jiro Dreams of Sushi on Amazon.

 The Birth of Sake (2015)